Good looks hide a surprising kick…

 Where can you buy Super Chili peppers?

 As these are mainly landscaping plants, your best bet is to buy Super Chili pepper seeds and grow them yourself.
 You won’t often find them at farmer’s markets and never at grocery stores.
-Seeds are often available at your local gardening store, or you can easily pick them up online.
+Seeds are often available at your local gardening store, or you can easily pick them up online (Amazon).

 These ornamental chilies do make a stunning addition to any garden, and it’s really a secondary benefit that they’re edible too.
 But if you have them, remember – wherever a Thai or cayenne works, a Super Chili can likely work as well.
 That’ll open up your culinary options.